top of page

 Dance and Music

 The drum is an extension of the human heart and the heart of the dance.
 We teach the djembe, a Wes African percussion hand drum with multiple beats and tones and expose students to other traditional West African percussion instruments.
 The primary element of the West African percussive tradition is the multiple layers of interlocking rhythmic patterns that produce complex polyrhythmic sounds in different meters simultaneously.
-Documented medical benefits of drumming include decreased stress, deaccelerated anxiety, increased relaxation, an enhanced immune system, and rhythmic cues that improve spatial temporal skills, and dexterity, strengthens memory and concentration, lowers blood pressure, releases endorphins in the brain, and promotes general physical health and wellness.
+Documented medical benefits of drumming include decreased stress, deaccelerated anxiety, increased relaxation, an enhanced immune system, and rhythmic cues that improve spatial temporal skills and dexterity, strengthen memory and concentration, lowers blood pressure, releases endorphins in the brain, and promotes general physical health and wellness.
 The djembe also helps youth understand African origins in the world of music around them that enrich American culture such as the beats and rhythms in African American spirituals, blues, be-bop, jazz, R&B, soul, hip-hop, and rap.